Undistraction/warp-grid/README.md

 There is an [editor](https://warp-grid.undistraction.com) which allows you to generate and manipulate a grid, giving access to all the configuration available.

-The package provides a set of powerful configuration options to define the grid including variable width columns and gutters, control over distribution of rows and column distribution using Bézier easing, and access to different types of interpolation, as well as the option to provide your own interpolation.
+The package provides a set of powerful configuration options to define the grid including variable- or fixed-width/height columns and gutters, control over distribution of rows and columns using Bézier easing, and access to different types of interpolation, as well as the option to provide your own interpolation.

 Its API gives you access to information about the grid's metrics: its bounds, rows, columns, gutters and cells.
-It is designed so that the metrics for an individual grid-cell can be used as bounds for another grid, allowing nested grids.
+It is designed to be recursive, so that the metrics for an individual grid-cell can be used as bounds for a completely different grid, allowing for nested grids.

-This package does not handle any rendering itself, but provides you with all the data you need to render the grid using SVG, Canvas or anything else you like.
+This package does not handle any rendering itself, but provides you with all the information about the grid that you need to render the grid using SVG, Canvas or anything else you like.

-If you just want to generate a coons-patch, you can use an underlying package called [coons-patch](https://github.com/Undistraction/coons-patch).
+If you just want to generate a coons-patch, you can use the lower level package [coons-patch](https://github.com/Undistraction/coons-patch).

 ## Install package